RichardLitt/what-is-richard-doing-now/index.md

 ---
-description: Making dinner
+description: Update Birding in Vermont with more recent town counts
 project:
 ---

 What is Richard focusing on?

-## Making dinner
+## Update Birding in Vermont with more recent town counts

 {% if page.project %}
   {% assign project = site.data.projects[page.project] %}